 June 19, 1964 – The final episode of the TV show, “The Twilight Zone,” aired on CBS after a five-year run.
 The iconic series, hosted by Rod Serling (who wrote 92 of its episodes) was known for using sci-fi to relay strong social commentary.
-The Twilight Zone had a healthy afterlife in syndication, and spawned two TV remakes, and a feature film.
+TZ had a healthy afterlife in syndication, and spawned two TV remakes, and a feature film.

 June 19, 1964 – The Civil Rights Act of 1964 was passed by the U.S. Senate.

 June 19, 1965 – Air Vice-Marshal Nguyễn Cao Kỳ became Prime Minister of South Vietnam at the head of a military junta; General Nguyễn Văn Thiệu became the figurehead chief of state.

 June 19, 1968 - In a public ceremony at Hue, South Vietnamese President Nguyen Van Thieu signed a general mobilization bill.
 Under the new measure, men between the ages of 18 and 43 were subject to induction into the regular armed forces.
 Men between the ages of 44 and 50 and youths between 16 and 17 years old were eligible to serve in the part-time civilian People’s Self Defense Organization.

 June 19, 1969 – Beginning on this Thursday, a special one-week showing of “Gone with the Wind” was scheduled to be presented at the Pix Theatre in Evergreen, Ala.
 It was not to be shown in the area for another seven years.

 June 19, 1972 - The U.S. Supreme Court ruled that the anti-trust exemption that Major League Baseball uses was constitutional.
 The court called upon the U.S. Congress to repeal the sport's special status.